kobrius11/hostinger_task/README.md

 # hostinger_task

 ### Set up
+Program was written in WSL2 Ubuntu 22.04.2 LTS, Python 3.10.6
 1. Clone repository,
-3. set up virtualenv, or venv
+3. set up virtualenv, or venv  `python3 -m venv venv`
-4. Download requirements
+4. Download requirements `pip install -r requirements.txt`
-5. run python3 main.py in console
+5. run `python3 main.py` in console

 ### Overview
 Basically this program uses requests library to connect to an API, and either prints response, or writes it in a json file.